gregnix/pdf4tcl/README.md

 ## Upstream

-Patches for individual tickets are in `0.9.4.x/ticket*/` and can be applied independently to a clean upstream clone.
+Patches for the individual SourceForge tickets (9 to 24, fixed in 0.9.4.1 through 0.9.4.24) were kept as `ticket*/` directories until 0.9.4.45.
+They are all in the released code by now; the patches themselves remain in the git history.

 Original project: https://sourceforge.net/projects/pdf4tcl/